-Life, Death, Disability and the Human: Living Life to the Fullest (ESRC) (2017-2020): Living Life to the Fullest is a partnership research project of the University of Sheffield and Manchester Metropolitan University, and funded by the ESRC (ES/P001041/1).
+Life, Death, Disability and the Human: Living Life to the Fullest (ESRC) (2017-2020): Living Life to the Fullest is funded by the Economic and Social Research Council (ES/P001041/1).
 Working in partnership with children and young people with ‘life-limiting’ or ‘life-threatening’ impairments (hereby LL/LTIs) and their allies, the research aims to explore the lives, hopes, desires and contributions of disabled children and young people.
 Below are some aims of the research, as we currently envisage them:

 - To work in partnership with disabled children and young people with LL/LTIs.

 - To make visible the lives, desires, hopes and contributions of disabled children and young people with LL/LTIs, and those of their parents/carers and families, to wider society; disability communities; dis/ability studies; wider family; the professionals who support them; and to the health and social and palliative care policy that governs their lives.